dairy products with eggs

 Don’t wash organic dark leafy greens or berries until they are ready to eat.
 Turn sour cream, tahini, almond butter, yogurt, and cottage cheese containers upside down when stored in the fridge, because this creates a vacuum seal, keeping your food fresh longer.

 Store herbs, asparagus, and spring onions, upright in a glass filled with water.
-Search for tips and recipes on how to use over the edge food.
+Search for tips and recipes on how to use over-the-edge food.
 For instance, Panzanella with stale bread and banana bread with overripe bananas.

 If you know you won’t have a chance to eat it, freeze your food before it goes bad.
 Try to eat less, use a smaller plate to help you control the amount of food you might eat and so avoid wasting.
 Compost all food waste to put nutrients back in your garden (you will spend less on fertilizer).